pranay1990/Airbnb_Boston_medium/README.md

 **Readme.md** : description of the repository

 ## Results of the project
-The results of the project are discussed
+The results of the project are discussed [here](https://medium.com/@pranay.barkataki/talking-about-airbnb-footprint-in-boston-usa-68c475549036).

+## Licensing, Authors, Acknowledgements
+Must give credit to Airbnb for the data.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/boston).